 FIGURE 5: EXAMPLE POINT OF NO RETURN (PNR).

 This table displays a PNR used in a portfolio margin calculation.
 Please note the risk arrays used for PM Margin Requirements may also be raised due to low liquidity and market events.
 Source: thinkorswim.
 For illustrative purposes only.
 Past performance does not guarantee future results.

 Now that you better understand how portfolio margin works, let’s discuss what it can mean for individual traders.
 Portfolio margin leads to a more accurate calculation of margin requirements than Reg T margin-fixed percentage and strategy rules.
 This means potentially more buying power.

 With more buying power, portfolio margin gives traders more leverage.
 With this added leverage, it’s possible to increase diversification in an account, make more effective use of capital, and potentially capture market opportunities when conditions arise.

 In particular, traders who utilize options to hedge positions might benefit from portfolio margin requirements.

 The difference in buying power between a standard margin and a portfolio margin account is significant.
-You can learn more about these differences in the following video:

 You can even see for yourself portfolio margin requirements in the thinkorswim® trading platform by TD Ameritrade.